Adapting Noise to Data: Generative Flows from 1D Processes: Background on Flow Matching

 has a solution $\varphi:I\times\R^d\to \R^d$ and $\mu_t = \varphi(t,\cdot)_\sharp\mu_0$.

-Starting in the target distribution $\mu_0$ and ending in a simple latent distribution $\mu_1$, as usual in diffusion models, we can reverse the flow from the latent to the target distribution using just the opposite velocity field $-v_{1-t}$ in the ODE \eqref{eq:flow_ode}.
-Thus, if somebody provides us with the velocity field $v_t$, we can sample from a target distribution by starting in a sample from the latent one and then applying our favorite ODE solver.
+Starting in the target distribution $\mu_0$ and ending in a simple latent distribution $\mu_1$, as usual in diffusion models, we can reverse the flow from the latent to the target distribution in inference using just the opposite velocity field $-v_{1-t}$ in the ODE \eqref{eq:flow_ode}.
+If the velocity field $v_t$ is learned, we can sample from the target distribution by starting in a sample from the latent one and then applying our favorite ODE solver in \eqref{eq:flow_ode}.